 - New Zealand is making a meaningful contribution to global biodiversity management.

-Te Koiroa o te Koiora suggests five system shifts as the most important changes we need during the next five years for our vision and outcomes.
+Te Koiroa o te Koiora suggested five system shifts as the most important changes we need during the next five years for our vision and outcomes.
 ‘System shifts’ are the big changes we can make to enable us all to have the biggest impact possible and clearing the way so everyone can play a part.

 - Getting the system right to help enable and deliver our goals with clear roles at all levels (local, regional and national).